LedgerHQ/solidity-exercise/README.md

 1. Earning experiences isn't enough.
 Implement a level system based on the experience gained.
 Casting the heal spell will require a level 2 character and casting a fire ball spell will require a level 3 character.
 The fire ball spell can only be casted every 24 hours.
 Each time a character dies, he must loose experience points
 2. We decided to use cryptopunks as bosses.
 Please, interface the cryptopunk contract to allow admin to generate cryptopunks bosses.
 Develop the smart contract in such a way that anyone can create a frontend connected to the contract and use the cryptopunk metadata to display the boss.
 3. Players should be able to brag their fights participations.
 Allow players to mint a non-fungible token when they claim the reward of a defeated boss.
 Inspired by the LOOT project, the NFT should be fully on-chain and display some information about the defeated boss. **Don't be focus on the NFT itself, it doesn't need to be impressive or include any art**
+4. To emboard new players we want to pay fees for them.
+Allow the contract to receive "meta-transaction" that we will broadcast in order to have players without native tokens.

 ### Data structures
 Here is the data shape of the character and boss object you'll have to implement.
 This data are only a base that you can modify and extend as you wish.
 Feel free to made your own implementation.